1. What Is Medicaid?

 You already get Social Security income (SSI).
 SSI eligibility automatically qualifies you for Medicaid unless your state uses more strict criteria.
 Those states are commonly called 209(b) states.

 You're younger than 65 and don't make much money during a year.
-The rules are different in each state and they're changing in 2014.
-In many states, Medicaid has not covered adults without children, or the income cutoffs have been very low.
-For example, in Georgia for 2013, a single person who makes $235 a month or more ($2,820 per year or more) makes too much to qualify for Medicaid.
+The rules are different in each state.
+In the past, Medicaid has not covered adults without children, or the income cutoffs have been very low.

-Some states are expanding Medicaid so people who make a bit more than the typical Medicaid limit can qualify.
-In those states, the income rules are also loosening for adults without children.
-Other states aren't expanding Medicaid.
+Some states have expanded their Medicaid program to allow more people to qualify.
+In those states, the income rules have loosened for adults without children.
+Other states have chosen not to expand Medicaid.

 You're eligible if: